-In Fall 2021, the UVa Writing Center will operate in-person and online in both synchronous (real-time) and asynchronous modes.
+In Spring 2022, the UVa Writing Center will operate in-person and online in both synchronous (real-time) and asynchronous modes.
 If you are a returning user who is ready to schedule a consultation, go to our scheduling website.
-If you are new to the Writing Center, read on for answers to frequently-asked questions.
+If you are new to the Writing Center, read on for answers to frequently asked questions.

-Who Can Use the Writing Center @ UVa?
+Who Can Use the Writing Center?
 The resource is available for use by all current UVa students, regardless of year, school, or major.

 What Kind of Support Can Writing Consultants Provide?